Mary Renault: Reception

 Challans' work was generally well received during her lifetime, and has enjoyed a continuously positive reception in retrospective reviews.
 The historian Tom Holland said that "No other novelist has so successfully evoked the beauty, the charisma and the terror of ancient Greece."
 Peter Parker of The Telegraph, described The Charioteer as a "classic" in a 2014 review.
-Her novels, both historical and contemporary, have been was republished by Virago.
+Her novels, both historical and contemporary, have been republished by Virago.

 Fire from Heaven, her novel about Alexander the Great, was one of the six books shortlisted for the Lost Man Booker Prize in 2010.

 Noël Coward's reception of Challans' work and her portrayal of homosexual relationships in particular was less warm:

 I have also read The Charioteer by Miss Mary Renault.
 Oh dear, I do, do wish well-intentioned ladies would not write books about homosexuality.
 This one is turgid, unreal and so ghastly earnest.
 It takes the hero – soi-disant – three hundred pages to reconcile himself to being queer as a coot, and his soul-searching and deep, deep introspection is truly awful.
 There are 'queer' parties in which everyone calls everyone 'my dear' a good deal, and over the whole book is a shimmering lack of understanding of the subject.
 I'm sure the poor woman meant well but I wish she'd stick to recreating the glory that was Greece and not fuck about with dear old modern homos.